ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

-2. **Provide required plugin external dependencies and local fields** for plugin infrastructure and for the GRPC.
-The plugin infrastructure defines `PluginName`, enables CN-Infra-defined logging and adds support for plugin config file (if needed).
-The plugin should define the GRPC connection and client, later used for communication with the server.
+2. **Provide required plugin external dependencies and local fields** for the plugin infrastructure and GRPC.
+The plugin infrastructure defines `PluginName`, enables cn-infra-defined logging and adds support for a plugin config file if needed.

+The plugin should define the GRPC connection and client, used later for communication with the server.
 The connection is kept in order to close it properly later.
 ```go
 import (
 	"github.com/ligato/cn-infra/infra"